neurobagel/documentation/docs/user_guide/config.md

 ### Configure your existing reverse proxy

-You must manually configure the routing rules in your reverse proxy and provision the necessary SSL certificates for HTTPS.
-That means, for each service you deploy, you must:
+You must manually configure the existing reverse proxy on your machine for Neurobagel services.

+For each service you deploy, this includes:

-- ensure that your reverse proxy is correctly configured to route incoming request to this service
+- configuring your reverse proxy routing rules so incoming requests are directed to the correct service under the appropriate domain/path
-- obtain, store, and update SSL certificates for each domain you use to host your services.
+- provisioning and keeping SSL certificates up to date for each domain used to host the service

 Please refer to the documentation of your existing reverse proxy server on how to do this.

-### Launch services behind an existing proxy
+### Launch services behind your existing proxy

 Ensure that you have correctly followed the setup instructions for your desired [deployment profile](#deployment-profiles).
 Then launch your services using the